Kyaw-Thiha/Notes/Numerical Methods/Chapter-2/Solving Linear Systems.md

 Suppose we are solving for $A.x = b$.

-1. First, we should first try to denote $A = L.U$ where
+1. First, we carry out forward elimination to denote $A = L.U$ where
    - $L$ is the strictly lower triangle
    - $U$ is the upper triangle

-2. Secondly substituting $A=L.U$, we get
+1. Secondly, substitute $A=L.U$ to get
    - $L.U.x = b$

-3. Thirdly, since they are now triangle matrix, we can easily solve them in two steps:
+2. Thirdly, since they are now triangle matrix, we can easily solve them in two steps:
-- Forward Elimination: $L.d = b$
+- Forward Substitution: $L.d = b$
 $$
 \begin{bmatrix}
 1 & 0 & 0 \\